MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/the-visio-graphics-service-has-a-maximum-recalc-duration-setting-that-will-adver.md

 4. On the Manage the Visio Graphics Service page, click **Global Settings**.

 5. Ensure that the settings have the values that are listed in the following table.
-If they do not, type the value in the corresponding text box.
+If they do not, type the value in the corresponding text box and click **OK**.

 |**Setting**|**Value**|
 |:-----|:-----|